 Can you imagine sharing your bedroom with four siblings?
 Lucky for you, gone are the days when the average household had five or more kids.
 With the advent of technological advances in health, more children are surviving into adulthood, people are living longer, and there is no need to overcompensate for disease and death.

 According to the Population Division at the United Nations, we can expect to see a

 slowing of rapid population growth, and demographers estimate that the number of

 children in the world will likely remain steady.

 In today’s world – a world with longer life spans and improved medical standards – the average birth rate is at a so-called “replacement level.”
 This change can be seen globally, as women are now having an average of 2.5 children.
 While larger households are still common in some places – mostly in Africa and the Middle East – the majority of countries have an average of between one and two children per household.
 So, the rate of childbirth as a factor in rapid population growth appears to be off the table, and there will be no regular doubling of the populace (as Malthus expected) if family sizes continue this trend.

-This world ain’t big enough for both of us!”
+This world ain’t big enough for all of us!”
 Well … Actually, it is.

 Rest Assured, the World Is Not Running Out of Room for Us

 Based on current population growth estimates, we are not in danger of overcrowding the planet.
 Believe it or not, if everyone lived as close together as they do in New York City, we could fit the entire world’s population inside New Zealand.
 That may not be desirable to some (especially New Zealanders!), but it certainly confirms that all of us can fit on Earth without the need to colonize Mars or some other distant world.
 While some experts argue that there is a cap on the number of humans our planet can support at one time (known as the “carrying capacity”), it appears to be unlikely we’ll reach that theoretical limit.